rekluzlabs/vaultcuisine/README.md

 Roadmap:

- Improve handwriting recognition accuracy
+ Improve handwriting recognition accuracy.
+Online AI models being explored and tested.
- Export/print formatting
+ Import/Export/print formatting
  [add other planned items]

 Privacy

 VaultCuisine does not collect, transmit, or store any data outside your device.
-All OCR and AI processing happens locally.
+All OCR processing happens locally, however online AI processing of handwritten recipes will be a option.
 See PRIVACY.md for details.

 Contributing

 This is currently a solo-developed project.
-Issues and suggestions are welcome; PR guidelines TBD.
+Issues and suggestions are welcome; Beta testing dates TBD.

 License